Search

 Child support is the contribution of a parent toward the costs of care and upbringing of children after a divorce.
 The calculation follows the Trema standards (LOVF guidelines) and proceeds in three steps: determining the child’s need, calculating the financial capacity of both parents, and applying the care discount.

-The need is determined based on the former net family income and the number of children.
-The NIBUD tables provide the corresponding amounts per income and family category.
+The need is determined based on the former net family income and the number of children, using the NIBUD tables as a source for the corresponding amounts per income and family category.
 The financial capacity indicates what a parent can afford to pay, taking into account income and fixed expenses.
-The care discount is 15%, 25%, or 35%, depending on how much care a parent provides (at least 25% of the time).
+The care discount is 15, 25, or 35 percent, depending on how much care a parent provides (at least 25 percent of the time for the lowest discount).

-The maintenance obligation continues until the child is 18 years old.
-If your child is studying or does not yet have an independent income after their eighteenth birthday, you may remain obliged to contribute until age 21 (Art.
-1:395a Dutch Civil Code).
-More information is available on the child support page.
+The maintenance obligation runs until the child is 18 years old.
+If the child is studying or does not yet have an independent income after their eighteenth birthday, the obligation can continue until age 21 (Article 1:395a Dutch Civil Code).
+Read more on the child support page.

 Spousal support

 Spousal maintenance is a contribution toward the maintenance of a former partner who has insufficient personal income after the divorce.
-Since January 1, 2020, the Spousal Maintenance Revision Act has been in effect: the maximum duration is in many cases equal to half the duration of the marriage, with a maximum of five years.
+Since January 1, 2020, the Spousal Maintenance Revision Act has been in effect: the maximum duration is equal to half the duration of the marriage, with a statutory maximum of five years.

 How much alimony do I have to pay?

-The amount of alimony is not the same for everyone: the amount always results from a calculation based on need and financial capacity.
-Judges use the Trema standards (LOVF guidelines) for this, which are republished every year.
+The amount of alimony always follows from a calculation based on need and financial capacity.
+Judges use the Trema standards (LOVF guidelines) for this, which are published every year by the Alimony Standards Expert Group.

 How long does the alimony obligation last?

 The duration of alimony varies by type.
-Child support generally runs until the child is 18 years old and can continue until 21 if the child is studying or does not yet have an independent income (Art.
-1:395a Dutch Civil Code).
-Spousal maintenance has a statutory maximum of five years in most cases, with the exceptions described under spousal maintenance above.
+Child support generally runs until the child is 18 years old and can continue until 21 if the child is studying or does not yet have an independent income (Article 1:395a Dutch Civil Code).
+Spousal maintenance has a statutory maximum of five years as a general rule since 2020, with the exceptions described under spousal maintenance above.

 Established amounts do not remain static: they are indexed every year on January 1st.
-In 2026, the statutory indexation is 4.6%; in 2025, it was 6.5%.
-If you take no action, the amount increases automatically.
-You can read more about the annual adjustment on the alimony indexation page.
+In 2026, the statutory indexation is 4.6 percent; in 2025, it was 6.5 percent.
+Without action, the amount increases automatically.
+Read more about the annual adjustment on the alimony indexation page.

-An established alimony amount can be modified when circumstances have changed significantly.
-This applies both shortly after the divorce and years later.
-The law refers to a ‘change of circumstances’ (Art.
-1:401 Dutch Civil Code).
+An established alimony amount can be modified when circumstances have changed significantly, both shortly after the divorce and years later.
+The law refers to a “change of circumstances” (Article 1:401 Dutch Civil Code).
 Common grounds include:

-• reaching the maximum duration for spousal maintenance
+• reaching the statutory maximum duration for spousal maintenance.

-When partners cannot reach new agreements together, the court can be asked to re-establish the alimony.
-More information is available on the pages modifying alimony, modifying child support, and terminating alimony.
+When partners are unable to reach new agreements together, the court can be requested to redetermine the alimony.
+Read more on the pages modifying alimony and modifying child support.

 Alimony can be arranged in three ways, depending on the extent to which partners can reach agreements together.

-1. Agreements through mutual consultation.
-Partners record the agreements made in a divorce settlement (convenant) or parenting plan.
-This is the most direct route and avoids legal proceedings.
+• Agreements through mutual consultation.
+Partners record the agreements they have made in a divorce settlement agreement or parenting plan.
+The most direct route, which avoids legal proceedings.

-2. Mediation.
-A mediator guides partners in making agreements about alimony, division of care, and assets.
+• Mediation.
+A mediator helps partners reach agreements on alimony, the division of care, and assets.
 Mediation can prevent legal proceedings and gives both partners more control over the outcome.

-3. Legal proceedings at the court.
-When partners cannot agree, the court can establish the alimony.
-A petition is filed, the other party can file a defense, and the judge decides after a hearing.
+• Legal proceedings at the court.
+If the partners cannot reach an agreement, the court can determine the alimony.
+A petition is filed, the other party may file a defense, and the judge makes a decision following a hearing.

-Which route is most appropriate depends, among other things, on your mutual communication, financial complexity, and any international aspects.
-You can read more about applying for alimony on the applying for alimony page.
+Which route is most appropriate depends on mutual communication, financial complexity, and any international aspects.
+Read more about applying for alimony.

-The role of a lawyer in alimony matters
+What is the role of a lawyer in alimony matters?

-Alimony is usually discussed as part of the financial settlement of a divorce.
-Multiple factors often play a role simultaneously: income, housing costs, division of care, and sometimes a business structure or international situation.
+Alimony is almost always discussed as part of the financial settlement of a divorce.
+Multiple factors play a role simultaneously: income, housing costs, division of care, and sometimes a business structure or international situation.

-• recording agreements in a divorce settlement or parenting plan
+• recording agreements in a divorce settlement agreement or parenting plan;

 Practical examples

 The central question was whether an established child support amount could be revised after the paying parent had started a sole proprietorship and his income had consequently become less predictable.
-For entrepreneurs, the court does not determine financial capacity solely based on current income, but also looks at the average profit over several years and whether there is a realistic business result.
+For entrepreneurs, the court generally does not determine financial capacity solely based on current income, but also weighs the average profit over several years and whether there is a realistic business result.

-We mapped out the financial structure, assessed the annual accounts over the relevant period, and prepared a revision calculation based on the Trema standards.
-The findings were subsequently introduced into a consultation procedure.
+The financial structure was mapped out, the annual accounts for the relevant period were assessed, and a revision calculation was prepared based on the Trema standards.
+The findings were then introduced into a consultation procedure, with the tax consequences for both parents explicitly included in the consideration.

 Modification years after divorce due to new family situation

-The central question was whether spousal maintenance could be reduced after the paying parent had started a new family and thereby entered into additional maintenance obligations.
-A new family situation can constitute a change of circumstances under Art.
-1:401 Dutch Civil Code, but the court also weighs the interest of the existing alimony obligations.
-We re-mapped the financial capacity, including the relationship between the existing and new maintenance obligations, and assessed which route was most appropriate.
+The central question was whether the spousal maintenance could be reduced after the paying parent had started a new family and had thereby entered into additional maintenance obligations.
+A new family situation can constitute a change of circumstances under Article 1:401 Dutch Civil Code, whereby the court also weighs the importance of the existing maintenance obligations.

 Our Attorneys at Law